hedgewars/hw/README.md

 Licence version 1.2.
 See the `COPYING` file for the full text of the licenses.

 Copyright 2004-2018 Andrey Korotaev <unC0Rr@gmail.com> and others.
-See `QTfrontend/res/html/about.html` and `CREDITS` for a more complete list of authors.
+Click on the Hedgewars logo in the main menu and read the `CREDITS` text file for a more complete list of authors.

 Contact
 -------